Authentication API Documentation

 0 for anytext pattern (when you compare random typed texts of usually 120-180 chars long)

-1 for sametext pattern (recommended in most cases, for emails, passwords, phone numbers, credit cards, short texts)
+1 for sametext pattern (used for emails, passwords, phone numbers, credit cards, any personal information)

-2 for extended pattern (most versatile, can replace both anytext and sametext patterns.
+2 for extended pattern (RECOMMENDED as the most versatile type, can replace both anytext and sametext patterns.
 Best accuracy, recommended in cases where text is not a secret, as it records the typed characters as well)

 text String